 - Yoshiki of X Japan suffered a broken neck onstage in 1995 during the first run of the Dahlia tour.
 He was both lucky and unlucky - lucky in that the place where the break occurred did not cause paralysis or death, especially when he was carried offstage improperly by road crew with no neck stabilization at all, unlucky in that how the break healed gave him permanent neck injuries including weakening of the bones in his neck, two split discs in his cervical spine, and further damage which was only aggravated worse when he returned to drumming with the band full time in 2008 - collapsing for real onstage from the pain in a 2008 show and having to have emergency surgery on his neck in 2009.
 The emergency surgery accidentally stumbled upon a thyroid cancer, which was also treated.
 So in a way, his near miss likely saved his life from cancer 14 years later.

 - A near-fatal incident happend to hide during a solo performance when he had a pyrotechnics accident onstage due to being drunk.
 Since being drunk later contributed to his far more private death, this is Harsher in Hindsight.

-- Mick Jagger was assaulted by a drugged-up audience member during a performance at the Altamont Free Concert; the would-be murderer was fatally stabbed by event security before he had a chance to do anything except point a gun at the stage.
+- Mick Jagger was assaulted by a drugged-up audience member during a performance at the Altamont Free Concert in December 1969; the would-be murderer was fatally stabbed by event security before he had a chance to do anything except point a gun at the stage.